glichill/CosPlace-Extended-Insights-into-Architectural-and-Feature-Choices-for-Visual-Geo-localization/README.md

 ### Optimizers

 In our final set of experiments, we evaluated the performance of the Adam and AdamW optimizers using both the NetVLAD and MixVPR aggregation layers.
 However, the results did not demonstrate a significant improvement in performance.
-For detailed optimizer results, please refer to the Report.pdf file.
+For detailed optimizer results, please refer to the ReportML_DL.pdf file.

 This research extends the CosPlace framework, providing valuable insights into architectural and feature choices for visual geo-localization.
 Our experiments and findings contribute to a better understanding of how different design decisions impact model performance in this domain.